 - Accompanying caregivers of patients

-- Dialogue with the relevant authorities for the sustainable financing of KBH by RGC and CKF.
+- Dialogue with the relevant Cambodian authorities, including Ministry of Health for the sustainable financing of KBH by RGC and CKF.

 Results from previous phases:

 Over the duration of the last phase 2019-2022, neonatal mortality has declined by 70% from 27 deaths per 1,000 live births to 8 deaths (2021) per 1,000 live births; the infant mortality rate has declined by 73% from 45 deaths per 1,000 live births to 12 deaths (2021) per 1,000 live births; and the under-five mortality rate has declined by 70% from 54 deaths (2021) per 1,000 live births to 16 deaths per 1,000 live births.